Skip to content

 Moreover, you can wave goodbye to slow, indeterminate immigration processing.
 Canada’s flagship immigration system, known as Express Entry, provides exactly that — a way to be living and working in Canada as a permanent resident within a few months of beginning the process.
 And if you want to move to Canada from the USA even sooner, there may be a way to do that; the Global Talent Stream provides a two-week processing standard for eligible applicants coming to Canada on a work permit, and other temporary work permit options may also be available depending on your situation.

-Canada aims to bring in 330,000 new permanent residents in 2019, with another 340,000 to come the year after.
+Canada aims to bring in just under 400,000 new permanent residents in 2025.
 The majority will be chosen for their economic potential, and the main driver of economic immigration to Canada is Express Entry.

 Express Entry